defenseunicorns/uds-package-gitlab-runner/docs/configuration.md

 Network policies are controlled via the `uds-gitlab-runner-config` chart in accordance with the [common patterns for networking within UDS Software Factory](https://github.com/defenseunicorns/uds-software-factory/blob/main/docs/networking.md).
 Because GitLab runners do not interact with external resources like databases or object storage they only implement `custom` networking for both the runner namespace and the runner sandbox namespace:

-- `custom`: sets custom network policies for the GitLab runner namespace - note this is _not_ where jobs run and is the orchestration side of the GitLab runner deployment.
+- `additionalNetworkAllow`: sets custom network policies for the GitLab runner namespace - note this is _not_ where jobs run and is the orchestration side of the GitLab runner deployment.
-- `customSandbox`: sets custom network policies for the GitLab runner sandbox namespace - this is where jobs will execute and can be used to allow them to access external services.
+- `kubernetesSandbox.additionalNetworkAllow`: sets custom network policies for the GitLab runner sandbox namespace - this is where jobs will execute and can be used to allow them to access external services.

 ## Runner